 Corfu island is the most cosmopolitan island of the Ionian Sea and among the first Greek islands that opened to tourism.
 Due to its strong connection with Italy and the United Kingdom, Corfu has a rich cultural background.
 The first university of modern Greece, the Ionian Academy, was founded in Corfu in 1824 and also the island was the homeplace of important poets, musicians, and politicians.

 Apart from the rich culture, visitors to the Ionian islands are also attracted by the wonderful beaches.
 Myrtos beach in Kefalonia, Porto Katsiki beach in Lefkada, Navagio Beach in Zakynthos are the most characteristic beaches of the Ionian Sea and they are frequently included among the best beaches in Greece and in the world.
-The exotic blue water and the impressive surrounding nature makes them popular.
+The exotic blue water and the impressive surrounding nature make them popular.